pubnub/rust/README.md

 ## `no_std` support

 The `pubnub` crate is `no_std` compatible.
-To use it in a `no_std` environment, you have to disable the default features and enable the ones you need.
+To use it in a `no_std` environment, you have to disable the default features and enable the ones you need, for example:

-To disable the default features, use the following configuration in the `Cargo.toml` file:

 ```toml
 [dependencies]